AJrevolution/AJGLPart2/README.md

 # AJGLPart2

-PLEASE NOTE: i have not tested pulling this repo on a different machine yet, there should be no absolute paths however, so hopefully would work?
+PLEASE NOTE: i have not tested pulling this repo on a different machine yet, was built for x64 machines

 AJGL.cpp for main